 The combination of prescription drugs and other drugs causes adverse and often irreparable effects on individuals.
 This young resident made it back from her death bed and sought drug rehabilitation treatment at Portage.
 “At Portage, we don’t just stop using drugs, we learn to live again – we get a fresh start.
 We uncover the reasons why we started doing drugs in the first place and work to address them.”

 Another Portage resident says that his drug abuse made him impulsive and, when he got a prescription for depression and another for persistent back pain, his drug use escalated out of control.
 “The doses were just no longer enough, so I would lie to get a double dose,” he admits.
 “Now I’m on methadone to wean myself off all of these drugs.”

 More awareness and prevention, along with tighter prescription drug controls to differentiate between those who legitimately need them and those who do not, are needed to address this societal problem that is ravaging communities across the country.

 Since it was established in 1970, Portage has helped tens of thousands of people to overcome their substance abuse issues.
 It provides a variety of services tailored to the needs of its specific clienteles: adults, adolescents, mothers with young children and pregnant women, and people suffering from both drug addiction and mental illness.
-Portage operates ten substance abuse treatment centres in Québec, in Montréal, Beaconsfield, Prévost, Québec City, and Saint-Malachie.
+Portage operates seven substance abuse treatment centres in Québec, in Montréal, Beaconsfield, Prévost, Québec City, and Saint-Malachie.
 Two other establishments serve the adolescent populations of Ontario and Atlantic Canada.